Marion Meadmore

 Marion Ironquill Meadmore (July 11, 1935 – February 19, 2025) was an Ojibwa-Cree Canadian activist and lawyer.
 Meadmore was the first woman of the First Nations to attain a law degree in Canada.
 She founded the first Indian and Métis Friendship Centre in Canada to assist Indigenous people who had relocated to urban areas with adjustments to their new communities.
 She edited the native newspaper, The Prairie Call, bringing cultural events as well as socio-economic challenges into discussion for native communities.
 She was the only woman on the Temporary Committee of the National Indian Council, which would later become the Assembly of First Nations, and who would become the secretary-treasurer of the organization when it was formalized.
 She was one of the women involved in the launch of the Kinew Housing project, to bring affordable, safe housing to indigenous urban dwellers and a founder of the Indigenous Bar Association of Canada.
-She has received the Order of Canada as well as many other honors for her activism on behalf of indigenous people.
-She was a founder and currently serves on the National Indigenous Council of Elders.
+She received the Order of Canada as well as many other honors for her activism on behalf of indigenous people.
+She was a founder and served on the National Indigenous Council of Elders.